I looked inside of myself and here's what I found.

 In 1971 John Kortum discovered the human body’s perceptible way of communicating health imbalances and disease patterns.
 He didn’t look into the body like an MRI or X-ray and he didn’t see chakras or auras.
-Instead he recognized textures integrated within the body system when he looked at people that related to each of the body’s organs and systems.
+Instead he recognized textures integrated within the body system when he looked at people that related to organ health.

 In 2001 John introduced our biological consciousness to the U.S. healthcare system.
 Observed over sixteen months by a Clinical Professor of Medicine at George Washington University Medical Center in a private clinical practice, John evaluated patients who could not communicate their aches, pains, complaints, symptoms, lifestyles, or health histories.
 He demonstrated 93% accuracy for correctly identifying health imbalances by simply looking at people.

 In his book The Kortum Technique: How to Access the Human Body’s Natural Blueprint for Health and Healing John describes the process of evaluation.
-The Kortum Technique is a term adopted by licensed medical practitioners that observed John’s clinical performance.
+The Kortum Technique is a term adopted by the medical team that observed John’s clinical performance.

 Overtime, his medical perception evolved into the ability to dialogue with our human anatomy—a form of medical telepathy.
 These corporeal conversations revealed never-heard-before information that supports people’s return to health.

 John has evaluated the health of Fortune 500 executives, schoolteachers, celebrities, plumbers, surgeons, bus drivers, strategic U.S. military officers, librarians, spiritual teachers, and soccer moms.
 He meets with clients around the world to empower their awareness of health and works with physicians to improve their diagnostic accuracy in private medical practice.

 John has conducted live demonstrations of his medical perception on the news and television programs